Huttons Ambo: History

+Further excavations carried out in 2023, 2024 and 2025 by Ethos Heritage CIC uncovered a 12th to 13th-century building that may be connected with a lost manor house mentioned in village records.
+The building reused what appears to be Roman stone that may have come from a nearby Roman building During the excavations in 2025 a previously unknown and first Roman site was identified in the village which produced late Roman pottery dating to the end of the 4th century along with a number of Roman coins.

+In addition, the excavations also identified Post Medieval structures including a capped stone gully and a previously unknown building in the southern end of the village which seems to have been occupied from the late 17th to the mid 19th century.
+The stone used in its construction may have been recycled from an earlier fortified buildings that lie 150 m away.

+Evidence of Iron Age and Roman and medieval occupation was also uncovered during the excavations near the river.
+The site which is surrounded by a large bank and ditch contained pottery dating from c.
+50 BC to c.
+300 AD.

 Governance

 The villages lie within the Thirsk and Malton UK Parliament constituency.
-It is within the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and also in the Derwent ward of Ryedale District Council.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

 Geography

 Since UK Census records began, the highest recorded population in the parish was 445 in 1821.
 According to the 2001 UK Census the population is 287.
 Of these, 225 were over sixteen years of age and 125 of them were in employment.
 There were 135 dwellings, of which 72 were detached.
 The Census 2011 showed a population of 270.

 There are a total of 17 Grade II Listed Buildings in the parish.

 The nearest settlements are Malton 3 mi to the north-east and Crambeck 1.3 mi to the south-west.
 The elevation in High Hutton reaches a peak of 260 ft and 170 ft in Low Hutton.

 The villages are situated between the A64 York to Scarborough road and the River Derwent, Yorkshire.